-Sadaqat Limited has been awarded compliance certificate for adopting Global verifying the content of recycled materials in the final product, while ensuring strict production requirements.
+Sadaqat Limited has been awarded compliance certificate for adopting Global Recycled Standard (GRS) version 3.0 inspected and certified by Control Union.
+The Global Recycled Standard (GRS) is a product standard for tracking and verifying the content of recycled materials in the final product, while ensuring strict production requirements.
 The Standard establishes that specific input materials are accounted for and quantified for the purposes of making a percentage-based claim.
 The Standard applies to products that contain 20% or more recycled content.
 At the same time the Standard gives guidelines for social and environmental requirements during the production stages of GRS certified products, hence ensuring sustainability throughout the business operation.